nickmachairas/doctorate/docs/2-database/olson_db.inc.rst

 Dr. Roy E. Olson (UT Austin), began development on a pile load test database in 1980, as part of a research project with the American Petroleum Institute (API).
 API was interested in determining how well their recommended practice design method of the time (API RP-2A, 1980) would compare with actual pile load tests.
 Significant contributions were made by Norm Dennis who did his Ph.D. dissertation on this project (:ref:`Dennis, 1982 <Dennis1982>`) with the final report submitted to API that year.

 Work on the then "API Database" continued between 1984 and 1993 with support from small grants from API, Exxon and Aramco but primarily due to Dr. Olson's personal involvement and contributions.
-There were several questions, namely, on how well different methods of strength measurement compared with each other, predictions of pile settlement under axial load, capacities of steel pipe piles in sand and clay, use of the T-Z method to try to predict pile movements under cyclic axial loading.
+There were several questions, including, (1) how well different methods of soil strength measurement compared with each other in affecting capacity, (2) predictions of pile settlement under axial load, (3) capacities of steel pipe piles in sand and clay, (4) use of the T-Z method to try to predict pile movements under cyclic axial loading.
 Answering these questions led to M.S. theses written by the students working on them (:ref:`Aschenbrenner, 1984 <Aschenbrenner1984>`; :ref:`Alyahyai, 1987 <Alyahyai1987>`; :ref:`Al-Shafei, 1987 <Al-Shafei1987>`; :ref:`Van Go, 1990 <Go1990>`; :ref:`Chiu, 1993 <Chiu1993>`).

 In 1998, Dr. Olson started working on a major research project from the California Department of Transportation (CalTrans).
 The goal was to develop a new, separate database for CalTrans.
+The purpose of the CalTrans projects was to conduct soil borings next to existing load tested piles and use this better data to predict pile capacities.
 It is not clear if the APC database eventually included data from CalTrans.

 The original project with API was meant to focus on open-ended steel pipe piles frequently used for offshore structures.
 However, Dr. Olson expanded the scope to include all pile types and capacity ranges.
 Information on piles, subsurface conditions and load tests was collected from the literature, DOTs and the Army Corps of Engineers.
 However, collection was never straightforward.
 Several governmental agencies, consulting firms and oil companies did not cooperate.